idaholab/moose/framework/doc/content/syntax/Transfers/index.md

 points) exist.
 We are considering how best to handle these situations moving forward.
 One option would be to average the field data from equivalent points.

+Framework transfer classes that support the coordinate transformation processes described here are:

+- [MultiAppInterpolationTransfer.md]
+- [MultiAppMeshFunctionTransfer.md]
+- [MultiAppNearestNodeTransfer.md]
+- [MultiAppPostprocessorInterpolationTransfer.md]
+- [MultiAppProjectionTransfer.md]
+- [MultiAppUserObjectTransfer.md]

 ### Examples

 Let's consider an example.
-The below listing shows coordinate transformation given in the `Problem` block of a sub-application:
+The below listing shows coordinate transformation given in the `Mesh` block of a sub-application:

 !listing transfers/coord_transform/sub-app.i block=Mesh